Download

 About

-CEI is a global, not-for-profit evidence intermediary dedicated to using the best evidence to improve the lives of children, families, and communities facing adversity.
-CEI’s staff of over 50 researchers and implementation specialists work with what works centres, programme teams, organisational leaders, practitioners and policymakers to evaluate programmes, build capacity and support the effective implementation of evidence at scale
+CEI is a global, independent nonprofit dedicated to using the best evidence to improve the lives of children, families, and communities facing adversity.
+CEI’s international team of researchers and implementation specialists partner with what works centres, organisational leaders and teams, practitioners and policymakers on rigorous evaluation, evidence-informed programme design, and effective implementation and scaling.

 Working with Youth Futures